Receiver-Device-Independent Quantum Key Distribution Protocols: Introduction

-In this work we propose a new approach, which we call ``receiver-device-independent'' (RDI).
+In this work we present QKD protocols that achieve one-sided DI security and that are amenable to a practical prepare-and-measure implementation.
+We refer to these protocols as being ``receiver-device-independent'' (RDI).
 A specific example of such a protocol was recently presented, along with an experimental realisation, in the companion paper~\cite{Ioannou2021}.
 Here, we present a more general class of RDI-QKD protocols and provide a detailed theoretical analysis, investigating the possibilities and limits of QKD in RDI scenarios.

 We thereby consider a prepare-and-measure scenario, where the sender (Alice) uses a partially characterized device, while the receiver (Bob) uses an untrusted device.
 The protocol being black-box on Bob's side, it is therefore inherently secure against attacks on the receiver, notably blinding attacks \cite{Lydersen2010,Gerhardt2011}.
 On Alice's side, the characterisation we require consists in providing bounds on the (complex) overlaps of the prepared states (given formally by a Gram matrix).
 We moreover discuss how this hypothesis can be naturally applied to practical devices.